EDUCATION & AWARENESS

-If you want to join the fun or are part of a group looking for a creative reuse project to get started, please contact Alisha Teramana at (740) 296-5376 for Belmont County or Louise Holliday at (740) 266-6899 for Jefferson County.
+If you want to join the fun or are part of a group looking for a creative reuse project to get started, please contact one of our Educators at (740) 296-5376 for Belmont County or (740) 266-6899 for Jefferson County.

 Our staff is available to speak at meetings for your community, municipality, township, business, school and other adult organizations to inform of the programs and assistance we can provide and answer any questions.

 Subjects that we can discuss include; recycling programs for communities and businesses, how to start recycling, conducting business waste audits, electronic recycling programs & management, household hazardous waste recycling & management, our Community & Comprehensive Grant Programs available, the EPA's Waste Wise Program, community clean up opportunities, Litter Free/ Special Events Recycling for fairs, festivals, sporting or music events and more.

 EnviroScape Wastewater Treatment Model

 Purchased through a grant from the Ohio Environmental Education Fund, students can trace the path of water we use in our communities:

 from the river to the water treatment plant

 from the treatment plant to houses and “city” buildings